 Paradji and Abdulla who both witnessed the war in Mindanao, they simply admitted the fact that Jabidah massacre was directly linked to hide the conspiracy that killed Jamalul Kiram II in 1936.

-Please follow this www.youtube.com/watch?v=TIBt60doigw
+Please follow this link at: www.youtube.com/watch?v=TIBt60doigw